citronneur/rdpy/README.md

 ## RDPY Binaries

-RDPY comes with some very useful binaries; These binaries are linux and windows compatible.
+RDPY comes with some very useful binaries.
+These binaries are linux and windows compatible.

 ### rdpy-rdpclient